 \subsection{Database Pre-processing Rules}

-\begin{itemize} \item Patients aged 11 to 89 are included in the dataset. \item 1,000 patients are sampled to cover a greater number of medical events (MIMICSQL and emrKBQA use 100 patients). \item When the same type of value has multiple units of measurement, only the value with the most common unit is retained and other values are removed from the database. \item All records are lower-cased. \end{itemize}
+\begin{itemize} \item Patients aged 11 to 89 are included.
+In eICU, ages recorded as ``> 89'' are mapped to 90 and thus retained. \item 1,000 patients are sampled to cover a greater number of medical events (MIMICSQL and emrKBQA use 100 patients). \item When the same type of value has multiple units of measurement, only the value with the most common unit is retained and other values are removed from the database. \item All records are lower-cased. \end{itemize}